nakujaproject/N2-Avionics-BaseStation/README.md

 ## Running with custom environment variables on server

-1. In the root directory create a .env file
+1. In the node-server directory create a .env file

 ```
 touch .env